Perry-HUtchison-Bluefruit/FF2F/README.md

 `FF2F.py` is a Python script that parses Gherkin feature files and converts their content into a CSV format.
 This tool extracts features, scenarios, and steps from Gherkin files and organises them into a structured CSV file ready to be uploaded to Fibery.

+An input validation layer has been added to ensure that the feature file is properly encoded, formatted, and structured before parsing.

 ## Features

 - Parses Gherkin feature files to extract features, scenarios, and steps.